 Enterprise-level apps range from $50,000 to over $1 million, with the average cost being $271,000.

 Put another way, here are some average costs if you were to build an app similar to these popular ones:

-Bear in mind that the average costs above are all based on getting work done in the US.
+Bear in mind that the average mobile app development cost is based on getting work done in the US.
 Your costs to develop in places such as Eastern Europe or Asia may be significantly lower.
 However, and this is something you should definitely consider, your chances of success with such rates are very low.

 You want to make sure that your project is done by a professional app development company, and building a quality app costs money.
 When it comes to building a world-class app, cheap is expensive.

 If your app development budget is a significant factor in your decision-making process, remember that costs don’t usually end with an early version of your app.
 If you want ongoing updates, new features, or tweaks, these will cost you.

 Forrester research found that the average amount spent on developing an app was often just 35% of the true two-year development cost.
 If you’re having an app developed, you need to be prepared to commit budget to app maintenance and any iterations wanted on the mobile app.

 One of the most popular Google searches is the “cost of developing an app.”
 However, there is no one-size-fits-all cost.
 You’re going to get different quotes depending on where you look for a mobile app developer, the type of app you want to build, and the complexity of the features you need.